• Skip to primary navigation

 • Red Onion: Thinly sliced.

-• Feta: 21 grams of protein per cup
+• Feta: 21 grams of protein per cup, also great in this Baked Cherry Tomato Feta dish.

 • Bell Pepper: Red, orange, or even yellow works.